The Taming of the Shrew in performance: Theatrical adaptations

 During the 1660s, Shrew was adapted by John Lacy as Sauny the Scot, to make it better match with Fletcher's sequel.
 Originally performed under the Taming of the Shrew title, the play was published in 1698 as Sauny the Scot: or, The Taming of the Shrew: A Comedy.
 This version inconsistently anglicised the character names and recast the play in prose.
 Lacy also expanded the part of Grumio into the title role Sauny (who speaks in a heavy Scottish brogue), which he played himself.
 Sauny is an irreverent, cynical companion to Petruchio, and is comically terrified of his master's new bride.
 Lucentio was renamed Winlove, Baptista became Lord Beaufoy and Katherina was renamed Meg.
 In Sauny, Petruchio is much more vicious, threatening to whip Meg if she doesn't marry him, then telling everyone she is dead, and tying her to a bier.
 The play ends with her thoroughly tamed.
 Lacy's work premiered at Drury Lane in 1667, starring Susanna Verbruggen and George Powell.
 Samuel Pepys saw it on 9 April and again on 1 November, enjoying it on both occasions.
 The play was popular enough that it was still being performed as late as 1732, when it was staged at Goodman's Fields Theatre, and it seems to have supplanted Shrew's place on the English stage for the rest of the seventeenth century and the first half of the eighteenth.

 In 1716, two rival adaptations, both named The Cobbler of Preston, opened in London.
 One, by Christopher Bullock, opened at Lincoln's Inn Fields in January 1716, and the other, by Charles Johnson, opened at Drury Lane the following month.
 Both concentrated on the practical joke element of the Induction and omitted entirely the Petruchio/Katherina story.
 Bullock renamed the character Sir Toby Guzzle, and Johnson called him Kit Sly.
-Both plays were short farces, designed to fill one half of a play bill.
+Both plays were short farces, designed to fill one-half of a playbill.
 Bullock's play proved more popular, being printed four times, and performed as late as 1759.